 Managing the safety and security of our customers, tenants, staff and the public is the cornerstone of the Group's safety and security policy.
 We run safety awareness and training programmes to instil a safety and security conscious culture in our employees at all levels.
 Safety and security audits are conducted regularly to ensure that standards are maintained.
 The Group works closely with the relevant Authorities to ensure that the security of our bus and train services and facilities are not compromised.
-In view of current COVID-19 situation, regular audits are also conducted at our premises to ensure strict Safe Management Measures compliance by all.
 Drills and exercises are conducted regularly, both internally and jointly with external agencies.
-Besides patrolling guards, fence intrusion detection systems and other security features are installed at all our operating facilities.
-Members of the public, staff and tenants are encouraged to look out for suspicious objects or persons.
+Besides patrolling guards, fence intrusion detection